test-organization-kkjeer/rubengu-test/README.md

-Ruben's repository to play around with Office Bot and pipeline integrations. change
+Ruben's repository to play around with Office Bot and pipeline integrations.